tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

 For API workshops, it helps to consolidate activities into a single page with brief instructions.
 The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here (single-sourced) for convenience.
 Workshops require a healthy amount of hands-on activities to be engaging.
 If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

+Note that not all activities in this course are consolidated here (since participants can only do so much during a workshop).
+Only workshop activities are denoted with the <i class="fa fa-user-circle"></i> icon.

 {% if site.format == "kindle" or site.format == "pdf" %}

 {: .note}